 Consider this list of 10 ideas to help improve your investing habits.
 Adopt one of them or all of them—find what works for you.
-I try to use all of them in my own investing.

 1. Cut ALL losses short.